-Whether you’re selling your own property or purchasing the house of your dreams, it’s only natural to feel excited about the closing process.
+Whether you’re selling your own property or purchasing the home of your dreams, it’s only natural to feel excited about the closing process.
 You want to finalize the deal, complete the formalities, and get started on the next stage of your life.
-The question is, how long will this take, exactly?
+The question is, how long does it take to close on a house, exactly?

-The timeline for a real estate closing can vary, depending on a number of different factors.
+The timeline for the real estate closing process can vary, depending on a number of different factors, from loans to mortgages to lenders.
 We’ll outline some of those considerations here, and also mention some of the issues that can lead to a home closing delay.

 As ever, you can learn more about selling your own property by requesting a FREE seller’s report from SOLD.com.
 Get yours today!